 After your procedure

 After the exam, most of the barium will be removed from your colon through the enema tube.
-When the tube is removed, you'll be able to use the toilet to expel any remaining barium and air.
+When the tube is removed, you will be able to use the toilet to expel any remaining barium and air.

-Once you’re done, you can resume a regular diet and take your normal oral medications unless told otherwise by your doctor.
+Once you are done, you can resume a regular diet and take your normal oral medications unless told otherwise by your doctor.
 You may be able to return to normal activities immediately after the examination.

 Your stools may appear white for a day or so as your body clears the barium liquid from your system.

 Some people experience constipation after a barium enema.
-If you don’t have a bowel movement for more than two days after your exam or are unable to pass gas rectally, call your physician right away.
+If you do not have a bowel movement for more than two days after your exam or are unable to pass gas rectally, call your physician right away.
 You may need an enema or laxative to help eliminate the barium.

 Pre-registering for your lower GI exam